Col du Pré (Roselend) and Les Arcs

-The descend to Bourg-Saint-Maurice was fast, but I did get into a quarrel with a French idiot that refused to let me pass, even though I was lot faster.
+The descend to Bourg-Saint-Maurice was fast, but I did get into a quarrel with a French idiot in a car that refused to let me pass, even though I was lot faster.

 Not for the first time this happened, but this one was very “vocal” after I finally managed to overtake him on the inside of a hairpin.

-Down in Bourg-Saint-Maurice, I overthought the climb up to Tignes again, but again decided against it.
+Down in Bourg-Saint-Maurice, I overthought the climb up to Tignes again, but decided against it.

 So I turned towards Les Arcs, a series of ski resorts, I had only once cycled, back in 2012.

 The weather was a lot better than during that climb, where there was still snow and it was freezing cold higher up.